-WANTED: Volunteers to host nuclear waste, forever
+Wanted: Volunteers to host nuclear waste, forever

 The nuclear office said the request had generated interest but did not comment on individual states, which have 60 days to respond.
 Officials in Utah and Tennessee did not respond to requests for comment.

-President Donald Trump wants to quadruple U.S. nuclear power capacity to 400 gigawatts by 2050 as electricity demand surges for the first time in decades thanks to the boom in data centers driving artificial intelligence and the electrification of transport.
+President Donald Trump wants to quadruple US nuclear power capacity to 400 gigawatts by 2050 as electricity demand surges for the first time in decades thanks to the boom in data centres driving artificial intelligence and the electrification of transport.

 In 2025, the DOE picked 11 new advanced nuclear test reactor designs for fast-track licensing and aims to have three pilots built by July 4 this year.